Connor Joe Player Props: Pirates vs. Nationals

 Connor Joe At The Plate

-- Joe has driven in a run in seven games this year (33.3%), including two games with multiple runs batted in.
+- Joe has driven in a run in eight games this year (34.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.